sparkbox/logo-experiments/README.md

 # Logo Experiments
 Every possible way to draw a logo, using modern frontend techniques.
-I'm using the [Sparkbox](http://seesparkbox.com/) logo.
+Using the [Sparkbox](http://seesparkbox.com/) logo.

 See them here: **http://bryanbraun.github.io/logo-experiments/** (best viewed in Chrome)